To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

-Under federal law, a veteran is any person who served honorably on active duty in the armed forces of the United States.
-(Discharges marked GENERAL AND UNDER HONORABLE CONDITIONS also qualify.)
+Under federal law, a Veteran is any person who served honorably on active duty in the armed forces of the United States.
+(Discharges marked “General” and “Under Honorable Conditions” also qualify.)

-To qualify for Veterans Compensation, the veteran must meet three parameters:
+To qualify for Veterans Compensation, the Veteran must meet three parameters:

 Claims are most often denied for failure to meet the third parameter.
-It is also significant to note that, if you have a condition that is service-connected and that service-connected condition causes another condition to develop, this means the second condition qualifies for service-connection as well.
+It is also significant to note that, if you have a condition that is service-connected and that service-connected condition causes another condition to develop, this means the second condition qualifies as well.
 Substandard care at a VA hospital that causes an injury is also considered service-connected.

-For example, if you presently suffer from PTSD that was diagnosed by your psychiatrist as a result of an experience you had while serving in the military and can prove this, you may be eligible for veterans compensation based on a determination made on your percentage of disability.
+For example, if you presently suffer from PTSD that was diagnosed by your psychiatrist as a result of an experience you had while serving in the military and can prove this, you may be eligible for Veterans compensation based on a determination made on your percentage of disability.
 Of course, it can be very difficult sometimes to show that your present disability was caused by your time in the service.
-This is especially true when the disease, injury or event is hard to prove or is different from the current medical condition but caused the present disability.
+This is especially true when the disease, injury, or event is hard to prove or is different from the current medical condition, but caused the present disability.

-Aid and Attendance can be granted to a veteran when he or she is eligible for pension and meets any of the following conditions:
+Aid and Attendance can be granted to a Veteran when he or she is eligible for pension and meets any of the following conditions:

-House Bound is also paid in addition to monthly pension.
+Housebound benefits are also paid in addition to monthly pension.
 Veterans are eligible for these benefits if they qualify for pension and one of the following:

 If you have a question about Veterans benefits or the application process, contact Jan Dils Attorneys at Law at 877.526.3457 for an expert consultation.
 We have an experienced team of disability attorneys, and one of our representatives will be happy to answer your questions.
 If you’d prefer to contact us online, fill out this form and we will respond to you shortly.